-Volleyball Alberta requires Players, Coaches, Officials, and Club Staff for all of our programs to become members prior to registering for any of our programs.
+Volleyball Alberta requires Players, Coaches, Officials, and Club Staff to become members prior to registering for any of our programs and events.

 Our Membership Fees & Benefits are assessed on an annual basis.
 All players, coaches, managers, officials and club staff must have a valid email address in order to complete the registration process.

 For Nationals registration, please go to the Volleyball Canada website.

 Volleyball Alberta registrations are all done online on the Volleyball Registration System (VRS) - Powered by Goalline.
 Our Volleyball Alberta VRS-Goalline site page is: http://site2704.goalline.ca Please read the How to Register pages prior to attempting to register.

 Membership fees include a Volleyball Alberta and Volleyball Canada component.

 Memberships are valid from September 1 until August 31 of each year.

 Please note: Participants upgrading their membership and adding multiple roles pay for the more expensive role at a differential rate (upgradable membership type).